-- 1. All requests for orders (RFO) and responsive pleadings set for hearing on the Family Law calendars must state on the face sheet the date and time of the hearing and the department or room number in which the hearing is scheduled.
+- 1. All requests for orders (RFO), orders to show cause and responsive pleadings set for hearing on the Family Law calendars must state on the face sheet the date and time of the hearing and the department or room number in which the hearing is scheduled.
 In addition, the form must include the issues to be determined or the response to those issues. - 2.
 Requests for calendar priority should be made prior to the calendar call.
 Parties or counsel unable to appear at the calendar call must notify the opposing party at the earliest reasonable time. - 3.
-The Court may refuse to consider declarations that exceed the maximum page limits set forth in California Rules of Court, rule 5.111 and/or filed late papers.
+The Court, in its discretion, may refuse to consider declarations that which exceed the maximum mandatory page limits set forth in California Rules of Court, rule 5.111 and/or filed latelate filed papers.